-I'm A Celebrity: Matt Hancock sings and slips on first episode
+I'm A Celebrity: Matt Hancock challenged by campmates

 While Hancock has said he is "looking forward to throwing myself into [the show] like I do everything in life", he will also maintain some contact with his team in the UK.

-He has been given access to a laptop during his isolation, allowing him to continue working and to stay in touch with constituents.
+He was given access to a laptop during his isolation, allowing him to continue working and to stay in touch with constituents.

 The 44-year-old was criticised by fellow MPs and constituents for signing up at a time when parliament is sitting.
-He had the Tory whip suspended and Prime Minister Rishi Sunak said he was "disappointed" in his decision to participate.
+He was suspended as a Tory MP and Prime Minister Rishi Sunak said he was "disappointed" in his decision to participate.

 But in terms of the sheer amount of publicity he brings to the show, Hancock has already done his job for ITV.
 Even before entering the jungle, the acres of column inches and hours of airtime which were dedicated to his participation were the kind of publicity money cannot buy.

-As a result, and perhaps aware that the public were becoming restless following his absence from the first three episodes, ITV launched Hancock and Walsh straight into a Bushtucker Trial as soon as they arrived in camp.
+As a result, and perhaps aware that the public were becoming restless following his absence from the first three episodes, ITV launched Hancock and Walsh straight into a Bushtucker trial as soon as they arrived in camp.

 The Beastly Burrows required Hancock to crawl through a series of pitch-black tunnels and chambers, while having buckets of slime and insects poured over him, in order to win meals for the camp that night.

-Notably, Walsh was considerably jumpier and more squeamish than Hancock, saying ahead of the challenge that he felt "petrified".
+Walsh was considerably jumpier and more squeamish than Hancock, saying ahead of the challenge that he felt "petrified".

 Together, the pair managed to find six of a possible 11 stars.
 Hancock admirably kept his composure while insects and slurry was poured on him from above, prompting Walsh to ask: "How are you so relaxed?!"